MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-migrate-os.md

 On a separate PC:

 1. On the [Surface Tools for IT page](https://www.microsoft.com/download/details.aspx?id=46703), select **Download**.
 1. Select and download the Surface UEFI Configurator MSI file and install it on a separate PC.
-The Surface UEFI Configurator tool cannot be run on a Surface Hub 2S while the Windows 10 Team edition is installed.
+The Surface UEFI Configurator tool can't be run on a Surface Hub 2S while the Windows 10 Team edition is installed.

-1. Download the [Surface Hub 2 drivers and firmware Windows Installer MSI file](https://www.microsoft.com/download/details.aspx?id=101974).
+1. Download the [Surface Hub 2 Drivers and Firmware Windows Installer MSI file](https://www.microsoft.com/download/details.aspx?id=101974).
 You'll use this when you install the new operating system.

 ### Prepare the SEMM certificate

 If you haven't used Surface UEFI Configurator before, you need to prepare a certificate.
-This certificate ensures that after a device is enrolled in SEMM, you can use only packages that are created with the approved certificate to modify UEFI settings.
+This certificate ensures that after a device is enrolled in SEMM, you can modify UEFI settings only by using packages that are created with the approved certificate.

 How you get a certificate depends on the size or complexity of your organization: